amentoraz/DataFuerte/README.md

 A secure system for managing personal keys via a web server.

+Under AGPL-3.0 license.
+Read LICENSE for more details.

-Please note this won't work without HTTPS, since it uses WebCrypto.
+Please note this software won't work without HTTPS, since it uses WebCrypto.

 ---
 ⚠️ **Basic functionality still on development** ⚠️
 ---

 ⚙️ TODO before this system can be used

-Basically data organization should be stable so that nothing is lost with updates
+Data organization should be stable so that nothing is lost with updates.

-* Extend the logic from passwords (where the main development is now taking place) to texts and files.
-Otherwise unify everything into one screen, filesystem-like, with filters.
-* Basic configuration screen with parameters.
-Probably the user should be forced to go here after installation if settings such as iterations are configurable.
-Some of these may become constants after instalation unless a hard reset is done.
+* Add ConfigurationController to the tabs and/or allow it to be accessed after initial configuration
+* Let the iterations field actually work: encryption/decryption iterations used must be this value.
+* "Iterations" configuration can't be modified as long as there's any encrypted file, not to render them useless.
+* Add texts to the types of encrypted elements, dynamically creating a textarea for them.
 * Final security assessment before the database and algorithms are set in stone.

 ⚙️ TODO further

 * Automatic installation script.
+* Add files to the types of encrypted elements.
 * Recommendations on Master Key creation (length, etc).
 Since it MUST be written everytime content is decrypted, now by design you can use different Master Keys.
 Probably this is a good idea.
 * If several algorithms are considered, they might be chosen in the general configuration and/or for each content.
 * File tags for the three kinds of content, to allow further organization.